Zanda Health API DocumentationBeta

 Rate Limiting

-To ensure service stability, the Zanda API implements rate limiting.
-If you exceed the rate limit, you'll receive a 429 Too Many Requests response.
+To ensure service stability, the Zanda API applies rate limiting in two independent layers.
+If you exceed a limit, you'll receive a 429 Too Many Requests response.

 | Limit Type | Threshold | Window |